Les Paul Special Tribute - Humbucker - Worn White Satin

 Studios and Tribute models feature block inlays, which are more common on custom and vintage models.
 However, they differ in detail from custom guitars.

-The shape of the neck is an essential factor for guitarists, and many famous originals feature block fretboard markers.
+The shape of the neck is an essential factor for guitarists and many famous originals feature block fretboard markers.
 Studio models are more expensive, but they are still recognizable by fans.

 Gibson redesigned Les Paul in 1961.
 It was marketed as an upscale instrument and later called a “limed mahogany” guitar.
-It was originally a natural wood guitar with white grain filler but was soon replaced by a gleaming yellow finish.
+It was initially a natural wood guitar with white grain filler but was soon replaced by a gleaming yellow finish.

 Gibson has continued to produce Les Paul models and occasionally reissues them.
 Gibson’s guitars have been a staple of the music industry since 1961.